Are EV electricity plans worth it?

 We’ve done the numbers to see when stepping up to an EV electricity plan makes sense.

-The vehicle we chose was the Telsa Model Y (which is the highest selling EV in Australia in 2023) with an electricity consumption or 17kWh per 100km of driving.
+The vehicle we chose was the Telsa Model Y (which was the highest selling EV in Australia in 2024) with an electricity consumption of 17kWh per 100km of driving.
+This consumption is typical of most EVs.

-We compare the annual costs of the EV plans against the cheapest generally available plan.
-And cost plans with charging in 5,000km increments (80% of this at home charging) – needing ~700kWh of electricity to travel that far!
-Our households will happily charge during the super off-peak periods (typically overnight) when the car is most likely home.
+Our household is motivated to charge during the super off-peak periods.
 And we limit the charging to a maximum of 6kWh for each hour in the super off-peak charging window which should be readily achievable for any home with a single phase 32A charging station.

-For plans with limited super off-peak charging periods – some have just four hours per week – our model records any charging that can’t be completed in that window at the next lowest cost electricity e.g. off-peak or general usage rate depending on the tariff.
+For those plans with limited super off-peak charging periods – some have just four hours per week – our model shifts any charging that can’t be completed in the super off-peak window to the next cheapest cost electricity period e.g. off-peak or general usage rate depending on the tariff.

 It doesn’t take long for EV plans to stack up.